Wellington Arch: Sculpture of the triumphal arch

-Trench, and his patron John Manners, 5th Duke of Rutland, had told the public subscribers that the statue would be placed on top of Burton's triumphal arch at Hyde Park Corner; Burton expressed his opposition to this proposal "as plainly and as vehemently as his nature allowed" consistently over successive years, because the statue would "disfigure" his arch, for which it was much too large, and the surrounding neighbourhood, because it would have to be placed, contrary to all classical precedent, across, instead of parallel with, the roadway under the arch.
-Burton had envisaged that his arch would be topped with only a small quadriga whose horses would have been parallel with the road under the arch.
-Burton's objections were extensively endorsed by most of the aristocratic residents of London.
+The objection was not just to the principle of an equestrian statue across the arch rather than a quadriga aligned with it.
+It was to the size of the statue.
+It was to be a colossal equestrian statue, 28 feet high and weighing 40 tons, the largest equestrian figure ever made.

+Burton's objections were endorsed by most of the aristocratic residents of London.
 A writer in The Builder asked Lord Canning, the First Commissioner for Woods and Forests, to ban the project: We have learnt, and can state positively, that Mr. Burton has the strongest objection possible against placing the group in question on the archway... and that he is taking no part whatever in the alteration proposed to be made in the upper part of the structure to prepare it to receive the pedestal...
 Mr. Burton, through the mildness which characterizes him, has not expressed this opinion so loudly and so publicly as he ought to have done.... an opinion prevails very generally, that he is a party to the proceedings, and this has induced many to be silent who would otherwise have spoken...

-The Prime Minister, Sir Robert Peel, contended that another site would be preferable, and proposed, on behalf of the Crown, to offer any other site, but the statue's subscribers rejected all alternative proposals.
+The Prime Minister, Sir Robert Peel, contended that another site would be preferable, and proposed, on behalf of the Crown, to offer any other site.
+The statue's subscribers rejected all alternative proposals.
 Every single MP except Sir Frederick Trench wanted the statue to be placed elsewhere.
-Canning wrote that "the remonstrances which reach Her Majesty's Government against the proposed appropriation of the arch are so many and so strong, the representations of its architect, Mr. Burton, in the same sense, are so earnest, and the opinion of every other eminent architect, artist, or other competent authority who has been consulted on the subject is so decided [against the placing of the Wellington statue on the arch]".